 Some time passes and Flatpak was introduced, a container-based technology for building and distributing desktop applications on Linux.
 Flatpak actually has a long history going back before Docker even existed but it only took its current name in 2016, and then was endorsed by RedHat and others.
 Containers are only secondary in Flatpak’s story.
 Desktop environments and frameworks needed to catch up for them to be seamlessly integrated with sandboxed applications.
-Flatpak does everything we needed to do manually before.
+Flatpak does everything we used to have to do manually.
 It also implemented portals for file choosers, printing, notifications, etc. There are also community-maintained repositories (remotes), most importantly, Flathub.

 However, just because an app runs with Flatpak, it doesn’t mean it’s completely locked down and secure.
 If you’re still using X11, it is exposed to attacks, there is no way around this.
 An application might specify that it needs access to your entire home directory, although that is generally avoided and can be overridden.

 Also check out Fedora Silverblue, a desktop distribution based on containers where the host system is immutable, backed by OSTree.
 Everything runs in containers, be it a desktop application with Flatpak, a system service with runC, or a regular docker container.
 This is all fascinating but still tiresome for a developer who often needs to tinker with their system.

-As you can see, a lot more has happened in the last 5-6 years since Docker’s introduction than in the 30 years from chroot to cgroups and namespaces.
+As you can see, more has happened in the last 5-6 years since Docker’s introduction than in the 30 years from chroot to cgroups and namespaces.
 The industry is still trying to catch up to containers and orchestration systems.
-But containers are already not the latest technological stepping stone.
+But containers are no longer the latest technological stepping stone.
 Serverless is the next big thing that abstracts away everything this post was about and focuses on the application instead.
 You no longer need to worry about container security.
 Because in the end, all that matters is the application.
 Serverless reminds me of the ancient days of enterprise Java where you would just write what you want and it happened – or not.
 It’s an endless cycle.